nurkiewicz/java8-workshop/README.md

-# Warsjawa 2013 - Java 8 workshop
+# Java 8 and RxJava workshop driven by tests

 ## Smoke testing

 ### Maven

-Run `mvn test` to make sure you have JDK 8 and all dependencies in place.
+Run `mvn clean test` to make sure you have JDK 8 and all dependencies in place.

 ### IDE